 Legacy of Leadership

-Katharine Phelps was a founding member of the Junior League of Minneapolis and its first president in 1923.
-She and her colleagues established the Junior League of Minneapolis because they believed volunteers could impact significant community change.
+Katharine Phelps was a founding member of The Junior League of Minneapolis and its first president in 1923.
+She and her colleagues established The Junior League of Minneapolis because they believed volunteers could impact significant community change.

 In addition to her Junior League activities, Katharine was deeply involved in the greater Minneapolis community.
 She founded the Minnetonka Garden Club in the 1920s, was a member of the World Health Assembly in 1958, was president of the Friends of the Minneapolis Institute of Arts, had a leadership role during the Anglican Congress in 1954, was manager of Woodhill Country Club, and was invited to the White House while president of the Colonial Dames of America from Minnesota.